IestynGage/sign-up-form/README.md

 * `CodeByWatchingInfoBox.tsx` could be centered better
 * The CSS is a little bit of a mess
 * Probably shouldn't of tried to use tailwind.css and should have used plain css
+* Getting the form icons to display was a little bit of a dirty hack the ends up below text.